keyboard_arrow_up

 Blower

-A high temperature air mover that raises turbulence and heat transfer to the mandrel or tool in the preheat oven, also used in the cure oven to accelerate curing and lower heat stratification.
+A high-temperature air mover that enhances turbulence and heat transfer to the mandrel or tool in the preheat oven.
+It is also used in the curing oven to accelerate the curing process and reduce heat stratification, ensuring uniform heating.

 Brookfield Viscosity